OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 Writing Portable Code
 ---------------------
 The current computing landscape is spotted with a variety of computing
-architectures: multi-core CPUs, GPUs, Many-core devices, DSPs, and FPGAs, to name a few.
+architectures: multi-core CPUs, GPUs, many-core devices, DSPs, and FPGAs, to name a few.
 It is now commonplace to find not just one, but several of these differing architectures within the same machine.
 Programmers must make portability of their code a forethought, otherwise they risk locking their